giantaw1/rock-paper-scissors/README.md

 // additions & improvements //
 html and styling to show game on the page, rather than the console. better messages? - results tracker, total rounds tracker
+spelling protection
-add way to repeat rounds on tie - first to 5 points
+click button for player choice, rather than typing add way to repeat rounds on tie - first to 5 points